people process technology framework

 By balancing these three pillars, engineering managers monitor, plan, and coordinate their team’s activities and decide to purchase and implement new technologies.
 Understanding this need, Waydev enables leaders to monitor their team’s performance in real-time, analyze its evolution and analyze comprehensive benchmarking reports.
 This way, engineering managers have the necessary resources to harmonize people, processes, technology and make the best of the PPT framework.

-Where do the People fit in the PPT Strategy?
+Where Do the People Fit in the People Process and Technology Strategy?

-Many professionals consider the “people” part of the framework the most important since people are the ones who make things happen, who leverage technology to optimize processes and complete tasks.
+Many professionals consider the “people” part of the people process technology framework the most important since people are the ones who make things happen and who leverage technology to optimize processes and complete tasks.

 This is why choosing and onboarding the right human resources is a priority for engineering managers.
 When starting a new project, engineering managers need to identify professionals with the right skill sets, expertise, and attitudes.